Mila5847/MobileProject2023/README.md

 <a name="usage"></a>
 ## Usage
-This app could have been developed in a simplier way, allowing the user to only be able to perform CRUD operations on trainers, stretches, and exercises.
+This app could have been developed in a simpler way, allowing the user to only be able to perform CRUD operations on trainers, stretches, and exercises.
 However, an interesting experience would be to do something with the data given by the user.
 That is why I decided to make this app more useful by providing a tracker for calories burned and stretch durations.
 This app is useful not only to store data, but also keep track of the user's performance.

 <a name="features"></a>
 ## Features
-The 3-layer web app allows to do the following
+The 3-layer web app allows the user to do the following:
 - View, create, update, delete a trainer.
 - View, create, update, delete a stretch
 - View, create, update, delete an exercise
-- Display total calories burned and total strtching duration for the current month and for the past month.
+- Display total calories burned and total stretching duration for the current month and for the past month.

 <a name="difficulties"></a>
 ## Difficulties
 - Using SQLite was quite challenging.
-If the database needed to be reset, it must first be removed from the project and re-built again.
+If the database needed to be reset, it must first be removed from the project and rebuilt again.
 Part of my database looks like this:
 ```kotlin
 private inner class CustomSQLiteOpenHelper(